scify/laravel-cookies-consent/README.md

 ];
 ```

+The `cookie_prefix` is optional and, if set, will be applied to every cookie.
+A good example of customizing
+the `cookie_prefix` variable is setting it with a character divider at the end, for example `"my_app_"`.

 You can add as many cookie categories as you like, simply by adding values to the `cookies` array.

 If you want to remove a cookie category, simply remove it from the array.